The citext module provides a

 The SELECT statement will return one tuple, even though the nick column was set to larry and the query was for Larry.

-In order to emulate a case-insensitive collation as closely as possible, there are citext-specific versions of a number of the comparison operators and functions.
-So, for example, the regular expression operators ~ and ~* exhibit the same behavior when applied to citext: they both compare case-insensitively.
+In order to emulate a case-insensitive collation as closely as possible, there are citext-specific versions of a number of string-processing operators and functions.
+So, for example, the regular expression operators ~ and ~* exhibit the same behavior when applied to citext: they both match case-insensitively.
 The same is true for !~ and !~*, as well as for the LIKE operators ~~ and ~~*, and !~~ and !~~*.
-If you'd like to match case-sensitively, you can always cast to text before comparing.
+If you'd like to match case-sensitively, you can cast the operator's arguments to text.

 Similarly, all of the following functions perform matching case-insensitively if their arguments are citext: